eliezerwohl/ToGoList/README.md

 ##General Project Summary

 To will enable users to make a list of places to go.
+User will input the city/country they would like to visit.
 Based on the selection, images around the place and wiki info will be displayed and user should be able to save his/her selection.

 ##Technologies Used
 HTML, CSS, Java Script, JQuery, AjAX